If you made any changes in Pure these will be visible here soon.

 • The Landscape of Poverty in later Stuart Essex funded by the Arts and Humanities Research Counci

-• Other research projects on the hearth tax have been supported by a various national and local research and charitable organizations, including the Aurelius Trust and the Marc Fitch Foundation.
+• Other research projects on the hearth tax have been supported by a various national and local research and charitable organizations.

 Professional affiliations